ericli0208/elist_customer_analysis/README.md

 2020 had the highest amount of refunds at 10%, while 2022 had the lowest at 0%.
 Further determination is needed for why 2022 yielded no returns throughout the year, which may indicate a data input/completeness error.

 By product, The ThinkPad Laptop (12%) and Macbook Air Laptop (11%) have the highest refund rates, while the Apple Airpods Headphones (2,636) and 27in 4K Gaming Monitor (1,444) have the highest number of refunds.

+### Additional SQL Insights
+- Loyalty members had a lower average **time to purchase** (between the account creation date and first purchase) at 50 days, while non-loyalty members averaged around 70 days.
+- Apple Airpods Headphones were the most popular product across all regions (the highest was 18K units sold in North America).
+- In North America, Macbook sales averaged 98 units and $155K in revenue per quarter.

 ## Recommendations
 ### Product